miekg/mmark.nl/content/post/start.md

 ~~~

 The [rfc](https://github.com/mmarkdown/mmark/tree/master/rfc) directory has a couple of (older) RFCs that
-have been converted to Mmark for (syntax) inspiration.
+have been converted to Mmark for (syntax) inspiration, or take a look at the [syntax
+document](/syntax).